Advertisement

 Changes to Urban Architecture and Emergency Response

-Stricter Security in Public Spaces
+More Rigorous Security in Public Spaces

 Beyond airports, 9/11 changed how security is approached in public spaces like concerts, stadiums, and government buildings.
 Metal detectors, bag checks, and even facial recognition technology are now commonly used to prevent attacks.
 This heightened security is one of the things we’ve become very accustomed to, but it’s a direct response to the vulnerability that the 9/11 attacks exposed.

 Perhaps the most profound impact of 9/11 is the resilience it inspired.
 The unity, compassion, and determination that followed the attacks changed how communities respond to tragedy.
-The phrase "Never Forget" is more than a call to remember the day—it’s a reminder of the strength that people can find in extremely difficult times.
+The phrase “Never Forget” is more than a call to remember the day; it’s a reminder of the strength that people can find in extremely difficult times.